Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   Finally, Diagram 3 highlights another aspect that was taken into consideration for large scale systems with many users.
-Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion for maximum resilliencey.
+Often content owners would like to run multiple ingest sources, multiple receiving entities and make them available to the clients in a seamless fashion.
 This approach is already common when serving web pages, and this architecture also applies to video streaming over HTTP.
 In Diagram 3 it is highlighted how one or more Ingest Sources can be sending data to one or more receiving entities.
 In such a workflow it is important to handle the case